Introduction

 GET https://secure.lekab.com/addressbook/api/contacts/modifiedafter/2025-03-30T00%3A00%3A00%2B0100/1086241428642066431

 Adding a contact uses the POST verb.
 The contact object is sent in the body as a JSON document.
 The contact has some general properties such as Name and Company.
 The unique contactid is important when you plan to search for and update the contact at later time.
-The Addresses and Tags are lists.
+The Addresses and Tags are arrays and can contain a list of values.

 The address types can be SMS, EMAIL, VOICE or APP.
-When using SMS and VOICE, make sure that the phone number in the address field is a complete number including international prefix.
+When using SMS and VOICE, make sure that the phone number in the address field is a complete number including international country code.
 Do not use a plus "+".
-Please refer to the E.164 standard for more information about phone number format.
+Please refer to the E.164 standard for more information about phone number formats.

-To add a contact with a specific external Azure Object ID:
+To add a contact with a specific external reference in contactid, in this

 POST https://secure.lekab.com/addressbook/api/addcontact